mbucchia/OpenXR-Toolkit/index.md

 - **Factor** (only when _Upscaling_ is enabled): The upscaling factor (ie: the percentage of magnification of the rendering resolution).
 The resolution displayed next to the percentage is the effective resolution that the application sees.
 Requires to restart the VR session.
 - **Sharpness** (only when _Upscaling_ is enabled): The sharpness factor.
 Has a different scale/effect between NIS and FSR.
 - **World scale**: The Inter-Camera Distance override, which can be used to alter the world scale.
-- **Prediction dampening**: The prediction override, which can be use to dampen the prediction for head, controllers, and hand movements.
+- **Prediction dampening** (only when supported by the system): The prediction override, which can be use to dampen the prediction for head, controllers, and hand movements.
 - **Hand tracking** (only when hand tracking is supported by the system): Enable the use of hand tracking in place of the VR controller.
 Requires a compatible device, such as the Leap Motion.
 Either or both hands can be enabled at the same time.
 Requires to restart the VR session when toggling on or off.
 - **Hands visibility** (only when _Hand tracking_ is enabled): Whether the hands are displayed and what color tone to use.
 - **Hands timeout** (only when _Hand tracking_ is enabled): The amount of time after losing track of the hands before simulator shutdown of the simulated VR controller.